selective focus photography of popcorns

 Jesus Had Questions

-Jesus was listening.
-Why are you eating the overdone pieces instead of the nice fluffy ones?
-I recognized right away this must be Jesus.
-1. I don’t usually ask myself questions about things that appear to be unimportant.
-2. Jesus is famous for asking questions when He is teaching.
-I explained I would probably not eat the whole tub I popped and there would be less overdone popcorn for my family.
-I asked if it was okay to eat overdone popcorn?
-I was answered with another question.
-Do you think your worthy to eat the best of the popcorn?
-I pondered the question and affirmed I was worthy to eat the best of the popcorn.
-I began to ponder other possibilities.
-I could eat only the best popcorn and leave the overdone popcorn for others, but that felt wrong in my very soul, and I couldn’t go against my own soul.
-I could pick out the overdone pieces and throw them away, but that bothered me almost as much as leaving them for other people to eat.
-I had been raised to not waste food that was eatable.
-I was asked if I would pick out and toss the overdone popcorn if it did not taste good?
-Of course, I answered immediately.
-I had plenty of popcorn that I could cook and eat if something tastes bad.
+I explained that I would probably not eat the whole tub I popped, and there would be less overdone popcorn for my family.
+I asked, “Is it okay to eat overdone popcorn?”
+I was answered with another question, “Do you think you are worthy to eat the best of the popcorn?”
+I pondered the question and affirmed I could eat the best of the popcorn.
+I began to consider other possibilities.
+I could eat only the best popcorn and leave the overdone popcorn for others, but that felt wrong in my soul, and I couldn’t go against my own soul.
+I could pick out the overdone pieces and throw them away, but that bothered me almost as much as leaving them for others to eat.
+I had been raised not to waste edible food.
+I was asked if I would pick out and toss the overdone popcorn if it tasted bad.
+“Of course.”, I answered immediately.
+I had plenty of popcorn that I could cook and eat if something tasted bad.

 Digging Deeper

 I waited for an explanation for all of the questions.
 There was only silence.
-I remembered I felt a little prick in my heart during some of the questions.
+I felt a little prick in my heart during some of the questions.
 I realized I needed to get some paper and look more closely at what Jesus was teaching me.
 I knew I had to go back and see how I felt when I was being questioned.

 I am Worthy